 For skin around devices, ensure the areas are cleaned regularly with soap and water and monitored for leaking.
 For ostomies, ensure that the wafer is trimmed to fit snuggly around the ostomy without allowing contents to touch the skin around it.
 Use skin prep before adhering the device to the abdomen to prevent trauma when removing or changing the device.
 For catheter straps, check placement regularly to ensure it is not to tight or irritating the skin beneath it.

-If you are managing a rectal tube or indwelling Foley catheter, the lubricating jelly you use to guide insertion is almost as important as maintaining a sterile field while you do it.
-The lubricating jelly you use should be water-based, bacteriostatic, and sterile.
+If you are managing a rectal tube or indwelling Foley catheter, the medical lubricant you use to guide insertion is almost as important as maintaining a sterile field while you do it.
+The medical lubricant you use should be water-based, bacteriostatic, and sterile.
 This will prevent breaking down the silicone tubing of the catheters which helps protect the integrity of the equipment as well as the tissues of the cavity the tube is inserted into.
 Using a sterile, bacteriostatic lubricant will also help reduce the incidence of infection.
 Using a medical lubricant with a premium viscosity will make the procedure more comfortable for the patient and the easier to complete for the healthcare practitioner.

-At HR Pharmaceuticals, we create lubricating jellies with the health and safety of your patients in mind.
+At HR Pharmaceuticals, we create medical lubricants with the health and safety of your patients in mind.
 If you insert equipment for the incontinent patient, consider using Surgilube® Surgical Lubricant.
 Surgilube is available in a variety of packaging including single-use packets for urinary catheter kits as well as larger multi-use tubes.
-Visit our product section online to find the right product for your needs and stock your shelves today.
+Visit our product section online to find the right product for your needs.